“Food Security in Africa” Development of sustainable technologies to increase agricultural productivity and improve food security in Africa

 1-1 Rice production enhancement

 Essential components of efficient rice production (e.g., breeding materials with improved nutrient uptake, simple diagnosis of nutrient condition, and smart fertilizer management depending on specific soil and environmental conditions) will be developed and their intergradation will be examined.
-Other challenges under this sub-theme include the development of technologies to improve water use efficiency by channeling excess water for rice irrigation, and the impact assessment and factor analysis of farmers’ acceptance of these new technologies (Fig. 1).
+Other challenges under this sub-theme include the development of technologies to improve water use efficiency by minimizing water loss in the system for rice irrigation, and the impact assessment and factor analysis of farmers’ acceptance of these new technologies (Fig. 1).

 1-2 Regional crop utilization